Joe peered across the chasm, 6 feet he thought. The sun

 Reaching a set of jugs, he slipped into a chimney and climbed.

 Change that changes nothing, how does that work.
 Sticking his right hand into a Fissure, swinging his left foot to a foothold, digging his left fingers into the fissure he began jamming to the top.

-Smiling he rolled out flat face up on level ground at the top.
+Smiling he rolled out flat face up on the rocky ground atop the cliff.

 “I love you Sel.
 Have an awesome flight.
 I want you in my life feeling like I do.”

-Sitting he pulled the pack off his waist for water and a sandwich.
-Eating he retrieved a box and opened it.
-The diamond and gold gleamed bright in the afternoon sun.
-No change at all he thought smiling, none at all.
+Sitting up he pulled the pack off, the water and sandwich were satisfying, he retrieved a box from the pack and opened it.
+The diamond and gold gleamed brightly in the afternoon sun.
+No change at all, he smiled.

 Copyright: T. Mark Mangum, 2020.
 All rights reserved.
 No part of my story may be copied, reprinted, or published without the written consent of the writer.